-A true demand generation strategy accounts for every touchpoint in the buyer’s journey — all the way from anonymous visitor to delighted customer.
-It leverages data in decision making to align your marketing and sales teams, track marketing's contribution to revenue and, most importantly, drive growth for your organization.
+A true demand generation strategy accounts for every touchpoint in the buyer’s journey — all the way from anonymous visitor to delighted customer and throughout the customer’s lifetime.
+It leverages data to align your marketing and sales teams, track marketing's contribution to revenue and, most importantly, drive growth for your organization.

 Demand Generation Fundamentals